cgpadwick/llmsandbox/docqanda/README.md

-# Document Q&A On A Given Text File
+# Document Q&A Using Privately Hosted Models

-A demo showing how to run document Q&A on a text file with a user hosted Large Language Model.
+A demo showing how to run document Q&A on user files with a privately hosted Large Language Model.
 This can be useful for companies or individuals who are not comfortable sending their private data to cloud hosted services (e.g. OpenAI).

 In this demo a text file called `shakespeare.txt` which contains all of Shakespeare's plays is indexed using HuggingFace embeddings into a Vectorstore.
 Then one of the pre-downloaded models is loaded, and a RetrievalQA chain from langchain is used to run the provided query on the document.
 The response from the model is printed out on the screen.
+The demo also supports generating document Q&A on a body of confluence documents stored in a vector DB.

 OpenAI models can be used with this demo by selecting `--model openai` and answering `Y` to the warning.